No METAR Available for MTJA

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
-IFR conditions are expected to persist or develop.
-An instrument rating and IFR flight plan are recommended.
+The forecast shows a transition between VFR and IFR conditions.
+Pilots should monitor the forecast closely and have an alternate airport plan.
 Expected weather includes: Thunderstorm Rain.
-There is a 30% probability of IFR conditions with Thunderstorm Rain between 22:00Z and 05:00Z.
+There is a 40% probability of IFR conditions with Thunderstorm Rain between 22:00Z and 03:00Z.

 Pilot Recommendations